SiAshbery/martian-robots/README.md

 The development of this program will be test driven, starting with the smallest discreet units and expanding from there.

 Before I start this process however there is one outstanding issue.
 Based on my research and experience around modelling coordiantes and grids in a program I will likely need to use a 2D array or Matrix.
 This is not something I am hugely experienced with so my first port of call is to just spend a few minutes in IRB spiking a single grid to improve my understanding of how this might work in practice.

+## Things To Do

+All the relevant positions of active entities are stored in their respective robots and scents.
+The surface doesn't seem to have any responsibility for providing coordinates for entities locating on it.

+This suggests to me two possibilities:

+- I don't need to update the surface constantly, I only need to populate it when it is being rendered to the user.

+- My distribution of responsibilities is off and I could move that responsibility into the surface.